 Brazil's Atlantic Rainforest is a treasure house of biological riches, some still unidentified by science.
-Yet, due to centuries of deforestation, the once mighty forest it is now approaching its tipping point.
-Temperatures are rising, soils are eroding, species are vanishing, and weather patterns are getting increasingly unpredictable.
-On-farm springs are drying up, endangering local livelihoods.
-Restoring the forest is no longer just a romantic idea.
-It's an economic and moral imperative.
+Yet, due to centuries of deforestation, the once mighty forest is now approaching its tipping point.
+Temperatures are rising, soils are eroding, species are vanishing, and weather patterns are becoming increasingly unpredictable.
+Previously abundant water is becoming more scarce, and, as the forests dry out, rainfall patterns across the hemisphere will be progressively more disrupted.

-Science tells us that one of the quickest, most effective ways of mitigating the effects of climate change is through planting trees (IPCC 2019), which is why we're collaborating with local farmers to reforest their land and protect their water.
-We donate the seedlings, help with preparing the land, and plant and maintain the young forests until they are firmly established.
-Our goal is to plant 55,000+ trees, by working with the community planting forests for water.
+The COP26 conference reminds us that one of the quickest, most effective ways to mitigate the effects of climate change is through restoring forests.
+And the best forest guardians are the local and indigenous communities.
+Iracambi works with local communities to restore forests and protect water, donating seedlings, planting and maintaining the young forests until they are well established.
+Our goal is to plant 80,000 trees by the end of 2023.
+Planting forests for water.
 Planting water for life.

 This project has provided additional documentation in a PDF file (projdoc.pdf).